tardate/LittleArduinoProjects/README.md

-# 341 Little Electronics and Arduino Projects
+# 342 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [UsbPowerSupplyKit](./Electronics101/Power/UsbPowerSupplyKit) - building a USB Wall Wart and taking a look at how they work .. instead of taking them apart or having them blow up.
+> Latest addition:sparkles: [ESP8266/MorseBlinky](./ESP8266/MorseBlinky) - building code for an ESP-01 with the ESP8266 core for Arduino and demonstrate with a simple morse code blinker.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like